rfquejada/HUSTLELBI/README.md

 not yet settled:
 1. Sign In Page (try this yourself)
 2. Dynamically compute average rating per published review for both client and freelancer
 3. Include the rate of the job in the information displayed.
 This should be optional for the user.
-Also include in the forms: `Post.js` and `OfferJob.js`
+Also include a rate field in the forms: `Post.js` and `OfferJob.js`
 4. Handle required form fields.
 Add placeholders, fix wording etc.
 5. Implement "semi-auth":
     - Per sign in, the ID of the user should be updated using setSignedInUser (this should also work for sign up)